Information for University and College Admissions Teams

 - University Outreach programmes of study

-- Visits to Oxford and Cambridge with their Exceptional Learner Coordinator and Head of Sixth Form
+- Visits to Oxford and Cambridge with their Exceptional Learner Coordinator and Director of Sixth Form

-- In March the school invested in Unifrog to support students with their HE research and construction of personal statements.
-This was launched via a presentation and students received weekly activities to complete that were reviewed by their tutors.
+- In March 2020 the school invested in Unifrog to support students with their HE research and construction of personal statements and all had access to Unifrog from the beginning of their KS5 curriculum.
+Students were given weekly activities to complete on Unifrog during January – March 2021.

 - We offer Level 3 A Level and BTEC at CFGS Sixth Form.

-- BTEC students were unable to sit their external examinations in June
+- BTEC students were unable to sit their external examinations in January and June 2021

-- A Level students were unable to sit their internal assessment week allocated to provide an early UCAS Prediction and to guide students over the summer
+- A Level students were unable to sit their internal assessment week allocated in January 2021 due to the national lockdown

 - All Year 13 students are in attendance and are allocated a full timetable along with registration and PSHEE.

-- As we are a large Sixth Form with almost 350 students across both year groups, all students are required to attend lessons and are advised to independently study at home during their personal study time.
+- As we are a large Sixth Form with 363 students across both year groups, all students are required to attend lessons and are advised to independently study at home during their directed study time.

 - Any student who is self-isolating due to having symptoms or being in contact with someone who has been tested positive or have themselves tested positive, will receive their curriculum via MS TEAMS and Office 365 as per our ‘Blended Learning Policy’.